run2bizdocs/documentation/en-us/docs/4biz-helium/processes/event/use/close-occurences-and-actions.md

 Before getting started
 --------------------------

-It's necessary to previously register the event.
+- [x] It's necessary to have registered the event.

 Procedure
 -------------